 This will provide social, economic and environmental gains for Barton-le-Clay and beyond.
-The proposals will deliver high-quality homes, with a sensitive design approach.
+We will deliver high-quality homes, with a sensitive design approach.
 Attractive landscaping, a network of safe, easy and direct pedestrian and cycle links, and high-quality public open spaces will be included.

-The proposed development looks to bring 500 new homes ranging from 1 bedroom apartments to 5 bedroom family homes.
+Named Barton Grange, it will bring 500 new homes ranging from 1 bedroom apartments to 5 bedroom family homes.
 30% of homes will be designated for affordable housing.
-A care facility and a new lower/primary school complete the proposal.
+A care facility and a new lower/primary school complete the development.

 About the development